We have detected that you may be using an outdated browser that is not compatible with our website.

 For a better browsing experience, please view using Microsoft Edge, Google Chrome, Mozilla Firefox or Safari.

-Through Goodyear’s integrated Environmental, Health and Safety (EHS) governance approach, objectives cascade from senior leadership to the regions and throughout each facility.
-Our Vice President, Global Environmental, Health, Safety and Sustainability (EHS&S) and Business Continuity facilitates the Goodyear EHS Governance Council, which provides an aligned strategy for regional EHS teams and sets organizational EHS expectations.
+Through Goodyear’s integrated EHS governance approach, objectives cascade from senior leadership to the regions and then to each facility.
+Our Vice President & Chief Sustainability Officer facilitates the Goodyear EHS Governance Council, which provides an aligned strategy for regional EHS teams and sets organizational EHS expectations.
 Goodyear’s Senior Leadership Team holds the Governance Council and local facility teams accountable for strategy execution and results.

-Our Environmental, Health and Safety (EHS) Policy underscores the principles that guide us toward continuous EHS improvement in our workplaces.
-Additionally, 11 facilities are Occupational Health and Safety Assessment Series (OHSAS) 18001-certified, along with the 46 facilities that are certified to ISO 14001.
+Our EHS Policy underscores the principles that guide us toward continuous EHS improvement in our workplaces.
+Additionally, 19 facilities are Occupational Health and Safety Assessment Series (OHSAS) 18001/ISO 45001-certified, along with the 47 facilities that are certified to ISO 14001.
 In 2019, we implemented our enhanced EHS Management System across all customer-facing operations, including retail and field service support businesses.
-The system aligns with recognized standards, including ISO 45001, and served as a valuable infrastructure to support our response to COVID-19 in 2020.
-Our pandemic response focused on risk-assessment and the deployment of countermeasures in alignment with the hierarchy of controls.
+The system aligns with recognized standards, including ISO 45001, and serves as a valuable infrastructure to support our response to COVID-19.
+Our pandemic response focuses on risk assessment and the deployment of countermeasures in alignment with the hierarchy of controls.
 The controls, including engineering controls, administrative controls and personal protective equipment, were deployed through our employee teams and governed through global, regional, and local steering committees and audit and inspection processes.

 Plant Optimization (P.O.) is our manufacturing operating system that is built on the foundation of People and Environmental Care (PEC).
 Associates are meaningfully engaged in EHS through PEC.
-Over the past three years, 928 associates completed the formal two-week, intensive P.O.
+Over the past four years, 802 associates completed the formal two-week, intensive P.O.
 Academy.
-Academy eLearning courses rose to 20,421 in 2020, an increase from 13,484 in 2019 and 10,783 in 2018.

 Formal health and safety committees represent 100% of our manufacturing associates.

 Goodyear measures our safety progress through both leading and lagging indicators.
-In 2020 we expanded our leading indicators to include key metrics related to ergonomics and industrial hygiene, beyond our existing indicators which include: EHS management system maturity; associate engagement; Corrective Action/Preventative Action (CAPA) related to audits, inspections and near-miss incidents; near-miss incident reporting; Serious Injury (SI) and Serious Injury Potential; Total Incident Rate (TIR) (injuries that require medical treatment above first-aid and restricted/lost-time injuries); contractor injuries; and first aid injuries.
+In 2021 we expanded our leading indicators to include key metrics related to ergonomics; industrial hygiene; EHS management system maturity; associate engagement; Corrective Action/Preventative Action (CAPA) related to audits, inspections and near-miss incidents; near-miss incident reporting; Serious Injury (SI) and SI Potential; Total Incident Rate (TIR) (injuries that require medical treatment above first aid and restricted/lost-time injuries); contractor injuries; and first-aid injuries.
+As mentioned earlier in this report, because our acquisition of Cooper did not close until June 2021, this report does not feature many Cooper activities or events, nor does it include data from legacy Cooper facilities unless otherwise noted.